keynekassapa13/Simple-Go-WebFramework/README.md

 # SimpleGoWebFramework
 a simple golang web app framework with a very simple authentication system.

-The database use NoSQL MongoDB.
+The database used is NoSQL MongoDB.

 Client --> API --> Database